Hemakuma/training-ansible/README.md

 This is my second gitlab edit.

-This is my 3rd edit
+This is my 3rd edit.